Sum of squares generalizations for conic sets: Numerical example

 We select interpolation points using a heuristic adapted from \citep{papp2019sum,sommariva2009computing}.
 We uniformly sample $N$ interpolation points, where $N \gg U$.
 We form a Vandermonde matrix of the same structure as the matrix $\bfP$ used to construct the lifting operator, but using the $N$ sampled points for rows.
 We perform a QR factorization and use the first $U$ indices from the permutation vector of the factorization to select $U$ out of $N$ rows to keep.

-All experiments are performed on hardware with an AMD Ryzen 9 3950X 16-Core Processor (32 threads) and 128GB of RAM, running Ubuntu 20.10, and Julia 1.6 \citep{bezanson2017julia}.
-Optimization models are built using JuMP \citep{LubinDunningIJOC} and solved with Hypatia 0.20 \citep{coey2020towards}.
-We use default settings in Hypatia and set relative optimality and feasibility tolerances to $10^{-7}$.
-The termination status (\emph{st}) columns of the tables use the following codes to classify solve runs: \begin{description}[font=\normalfont\itshape] \item[co] the solver claims the primal-dual certificate returned is optimal given its numerical tolerances, \item[tl] a limit of 1800 seconds is reached, \item[rl] a limit of approximately $120$GB of RAM is reached, \item[sp] the solver terminates due to slow progress during iterations, \item[er] the solver reports a different numerical error, \item[sk] we skip the instance because the solver reached a time or RAM limit on a smaller instance. \end{description}
+All experiments are performed on hardware with an AMD Ryzen 9 3950X 16-Core Processor (32 threads) and 128GB of RAM, running Ubuntu 20.10, and Julia 1.8 \citep{bezanson2017julia}.
+Optimization models are built using JuMP \citep{LubinDunningIJOC} and solved with Hypatia 0.5.3 \citep{coey2021solving} using our specialized, predefined cones.
+Scripts we use to run our experiments and raw results are available in the Hypatia repository. \footnote{Instructions to repeat our experiments are at \url{https://github.com/chriscoey/Hypatia.jl/tree/master/benchmarks/natvsext}.} We use default settings in Hypatia and set relative optimality and feasibility tolerances to $10^{-7}$.

-In \cref{tab:envelope,tab:norml1:master}, we show results for $n \in \{1,4\}$ and varying values of $d_r$ and $m$.
+In \cref{tab:envelope,tab:norml1:master}, we show Hypatia's termination status, number of iterations, and solve times for $n \in \{1,4\}$ and varying values of $d_r$ and $m$.
+We use symbols to represent the termination status, which are described in \cref{sec:results}.
 If $p = 1$, we let $d = d_r$, where the maximum degree of $q_1(\bfx)$ is $2 d$.
 If $p = 2$, we vary $d \in \{d_r, 2 d_r \}$ and add an additional column \emph{obj} in \cref{tab:envelope} to show the ratio of the objective value under the $\Kwsos$ (or equivalently $\Kwsospsd$) formulation divided by the objective value under the $\Kwsosso$ formulation.
 Note that in our setup, the dimension of $\Kwsosso$ only depends on $d$.
 A more flexible implementation could allow polynomial components to have different degrees in $\Kwsosso$ for the $d = 2 d_r$ case.